 And probably the best part of this report, that frankly should have been already discussed by others ...

-The authors point to two unique restriction sites at either end of the spike protein receptor binding domain (RBM, the region of the spike protein that is used to bind to human receptors) of the SARS-CoV-2 genome!
+The authors point to two unique restriction sites at either end of the spike protein receptor binding motif (RBM, a fragment of receptor binding domain, the region of the spike protein that is used to bind to human receptors) of the SARS-CoV-2 genome!
 Restriction sites are short sequence of genetic information that are recognized by specific proteins, allowing them to bind to the genetic material and cut it.
 These proteins are referred to as restriction enzymes and are a hallmark of molecular genetic manipulation.
 Ever since their discovery in the 1960s, it has allowed scientists to manipulate genetic information at will.
 Apart from being extremely important in helping understand the function of genomes, it has allowed scientists to create novel genetic entities, such as all those deeply unpopular GMOs.

 The two restriction sites found are for the EcoRI and BstEII restriction enzymes, which would allow placement of any type of RBM within the spike gene you want, and check for resulting virus behavior.
 On top of that, this is not seen in any other coronaviruses of the beta family (see our past post for explanation) according to the authors, making their presence in SARS-CoV-2 extremely suspicious.
 This is by far the strongest hint of human manipulation of the virus we have seen presented thus far, and the fact that this has gone unnoticed for so long is frankly embarrassing.
 You can see the sequence below.